 - In a medium saucepan, heat 2 cups of the sugar and the water.
 Do not boil!
 Stir until the sugar is completely dissolved.
 Gradually add a few drops of the of your choice and the additional sugar, stirring continuously until all the sugar is dissolved.

-- Pour the solution into a clean glass jar and tie the pieces of string to the pencil and suspend them across the mouth of the jar so that the ends hang into the sugar water.
+- Pour the solution into a clean glass jar, tie pieces of string to a pencil, and suspend them across the mouth of the jar so that the ends hang into the sugar water.

 - Crystals suitable to eat will form in an hour and continue for several days to a week.
 Pieces can be broken off and eaten after the first hour.
 (But, try to hold out for big crystals!)

 - Although you may see quick results in small measure, the larger rock candy crystals you're accustomed to seeing in the candy store will take some time to form.

 Recipe Source: by Nancy Birnes (Harper & Row).
 Reprinted with permission.